pulumi/workshops/aws-getting-started-cicd/README.md

 $ curl $(pulumi stack output url)
 ```

-## Part 3 - Improving our deployment
+## Part 2 - Automating our deployment

 ### Overview

+In [Part 1](TODO), you manually ran commands using the Pulumi CLI to get your application and cloud infrastructure running.
+In a DevOps fashion, however, you would deploy everything *programmatically*.

 #### Goal

+Attendees will be able to understand and configure the three stages of an infrastructure ci/cd pipeline.

 #### Concepts

+An **Infrastructure CI/CD pipeline** is a set of automated processes and tools designed to manage and deploy infrastructure as code (IaC) in a consistent, efficient, and reliable manner.
+It's an essential part of modern DevOps practices and is used to streamline the provisioning and maintenance of infrastructure resources, such as servers, networks, and cloud services.

 ### Steps

-We have manually run commands to get our application's cloud infrastructure up and running.
-In a DevOps fashion, however, we would instantiate the infrastructure programmatically.
-We will add an infrastructure pipeline to our repo using GitHub Actions.

 #### Add secrets to your GitHub repo

-Let's add our Pulumi token.
+Actions needs a valid Pulumi access token to run.

 ```ts
 todo-todo-todo